sriyareddy09/CatchPhish/README.md

 ---

-## Current Features (Rule-Based Detection)
+## Features

-Right now, CatchPhish uses a **rule-based detection system**.
-It scans inputs against a set of predefined rules such as:
+CatchPhish combines **rule-based detection** with a **Random Forest machine learning model** to identify phishing URLs.

+### Rule-Based Detection
-- Suspicious keywords or patterns commonly used in phishing links
+- Suspicious keywords
-- Abnormal URL structures (e.g., excessive subdomains, numeric IPs)
+- Abnormal URL structures
-- Presence of “@” or misleading domain names
+- Presence of "@"
-- Very long or obfuscated URLs
+- Long or obfuscated URLs

-These heuristics allow the system to quickly identify many known phishing techniques without requiring heavy computation.

----

-## Roadmap (Underway 🚀)
-The next phase of CatchPhish focuses on integrating **machine learning (ML) techniques** to enhance detection accuracy.
-With ML, the system will be able to:
+### Machine Learning Detection

-- Learn from real phishing datasets and improve over time
+- Random Forest classifier trained on phishing datasets
+- Predicts whether a URL is legitimate or phishing
-- Detect more subtle or evolving phishing strategies
+- Complements rule-based checks by identifying more subtle patterns
-- Provide probabilistic scoring instead of just binary safe/unsafe checks

-This will make CatchPhish not only rule-aware but also adaptive and intelligent.
+This makes CatchPhish not only rule-aware but also adaptive and intelligent.

 ---